 - Provide outreach-based services working with youth and families in the community such as schools, civic facilities, and parks.

-- 40 hour flexible workweek determined with the manager, based on client’s needs.
+- 40 hour flexible workweek determined with the manager.

 - Work primarily weekdays but some evenings and weekends may be required.